umbraco/UmbracoDocs/Fundamentals/Data/Relations/index.md

 For example, there is a Relation Type that tracks when Media is picked in Content to be able to provide the functionality of warning an editor if they try to delete a Media Item that it is 'in use'.
 There is a Relation Type, to help 'restore' deleted content back to the place it was deleted from in the Recycle Bin.

-Right click the 'Relation Types' folder to create your new Relation Type
+Right-click the 'Relation Types' folder to create your new Relation Type.

 ![Create Relation Type](images/create-relation-type.png)